ECCC-MSC/open-data/docs/msc-data/aqhi/readme_aqhi-datamartcsv_en.md

 * **CSV files with AQHI observations calculated from pollutant data received in real-time** (for files in "real-time" and "MONTHLY" format):
     * **Header**

 The header is given on the first line and contains the following information :

 Date,Hour,CGNDB_Site1,CGNDB_Site2,...,CGNDB_SiteN

 where:

 * 'Date': fixed string
 * 'Hour': fixed string
-      * CGNDB_Site#: a 5-letter CGNDB code that identifies each [AQHI community](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/aqhi/aqhi_community.geojson).
-        * 'Date': fixed string
-        * 'Hour': fixed string
-        * CGNDB_Site#: a 5-letter CGNDB code that identifies each [AQHI community](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/aqhi/aqhi_community.geojson).
+* CGNDB_Site#: a 5-letter CGNDB code that identifies each [AQHI community](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/aqhi/aqhi_community.geojson)

 * **Data block**

 Observations are provided with an accuracy of two decimal.

 Each line of a data block contains the following information:

 YYYYY-MM-DD,hh,AQHI_Site1,AQHI_Site2,...,AQHI_SiteN

 where:

 * YYYYY: the year of observation.
 * MM: the month of observation.
 * DD: the day of observation.
 * hhh: hour for observation.
 * AQHI_Site#: AQHI observations for all [communities](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/aqhi/aqhi_community.geojson) in the region.
     * YYYYY: the year of observation.
     * MM: the month of observation.
     * DD: the day of observation.
     * hhh: hour for observation.
     * AQHI_Site#: AQHI observations for all [communities](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/aqhi/aqhi_community.geojson) in the region.

 Note: For real-time files, AQHI observations cover the latest seven days with the most recent observation on the first line.
 They are available on the MSC Datamart for a period of 48 hours.
 For "MONTHLY" files, the AQHI observations cover the period from month end (first line) to beginning of the month (in the last line).
 They are available on the MSC Datamart for a period of time of 12 months.

 * **CSV files with AQHI observations calculated from backfilled or corrected data** (only files in "MONTHLY" format) :